 These rates, particularly the 4% in the Special Account, are notably higher than what most risk-free instruments offer at home and abroad, including fixed deposits and T-bills.
 (At the time of writing, most Singapore banks are offering deposit rates of less than 2%.
 Even in the US, where rates have been held higher for longer, they are below 4%).

 The basic idea behind the 1M65 strategy is straightforward.
-By maximising CPF contributions, transferring funds strategically into the Special Account, and allowing compound interest to work over several decades, individuals can gradually build their CPF balances to S$1 million by retirement.
+By maximising CPF contributions, strategically transferring funds into your Special Account, and allowing compound interest to work its magic over several decades, you can gradually build your CPF balances to reach S$1 million by retirement.

-For example, if someone accumulates around S$200,000 in their CPF Special Account by their mid-30s, the compounding effect at 4% over 30 years alone can grow that sum to roughly S$650,000 by age 65, even without further contributions.
+For example, if someone accumulates around S$200,000 in their CPF Special Account by 35, the compounding effect of a 4% interest rate over 30 years can grow that sum to nearly S$650,000 by age 65, even without further contributions.
 With continued CPF contributions from employment, the total could eventually reach the million-dollar mark.

 This approach has several advantages: